-If you want to stay in the Historic District, The Marker Waterfront Resort is a good deal for around $250 per night.
-It’s a short walk to Mallory Square and boasts three pools, so you can soak up the sun in spades.
+If you want to stay in the Historic District, The Marker Key West is a short walk to Mallory Square and boasts three pools, so you can soak up the sun in spades.
 It is the only newly built hotel to open in Old Town in the last 20 years, but it evokes some of the area's bygone glamor in its 96 rooms.

 For people watching and views, it doesn’t get better than the Southernmost Beach Resort, which is two blocks from the eponymous landmark (it’s also the closest you’ll come to Cuba in the U.S.).
-The hotel spans two city blocks and lies on a quiet stretch of the island; rates start at $220 per night.
+The hotel spans two city blocks and lies on a quiet stretch of the island.

 Heron House is a great adults-only getaway.
-The cozy rooms and suites feature rattan furniture and brick walls, and it's just minutes from the Hemingway House (rates from $119 per night).
+The cozy rooms and suites feature rattan furniture and brick walls, and it's just minutes from the Hemingway House.

 For a truly unique Key West experience, try the The Perry Hotel on Stock Island.
 This once-sleepy isle north of the mainland morphed into a hot destination overnight when the hotel opened last year.
-Its 100 nautical-inspired rooms overlook a 220-slip marina and start from $158 per night.
+Its 100 nautical-inspired rooms overlook a 220-slip marina.

 What to See